• Volcano Triathlon

 In addition, many people will be able to join in cheering and participating.

-Of course, this is a solidarity challenge, anyone who wants to can sign up for the challenge and collaborate, apart from helping me complete the challenge.
+Of course, this is a solidarity challenge, anyone who wants can sign up for the challenge and collaborate, apart from helping me complete the challenge.

 Pep Sanchez